bfix/katzenpost-docker/README.md

 git push
 ```

+Ask a Katzenpost maintainer to add your mix to the mixnet topology.
 Your Mix node will be added to the live network as soon as directory
 authority servers will refresh their configuration to include your mix.